Playbook 2026 · For Advanced Marketers

 GA4 is not the source of truth.
 It is the referee.

-Platform reports tell you what the algorithm thinks happened.
-The order-management or finance system tells you what actually shipped.
-GA4 sits between them and answers the only question that matters — where the gap is, and whether the channel is the cause.
-Three diagnostics handle most of it.
+Platform dashboards describe what the algorithm believes happened.
+The finance or order-management system records what actually happened.
+GA4 sits between them and answers the only question that matters — where the reporting gap exists and whether the channel itself caused it.

 Metric 01